galderz/qollider/quarkus/jbanging/README.md

 Then, it builds them in the order above.

 Each of these source dependencies can be tailored to download different repositories and branches.
-As an example, the default JDK source tree downloaded is the one for the latest tag for Oracle Labs JDK.
+As an example, the default JDK source tree downloaded is the one for the latest tag for Oracle Labs JDK 11.
 Alternatively, you could use OpenJDK 11 update repository by calling:

 ```bash